-2014 2015 2016 2017 2018 2019 2020 ( Labor Only) 2020- 2039 Total \$ 3.4 \$ 11.0 \$ 22.1 \$ 169.8 \$ 135.6 \$ 276.0 \$1.2 \$ 2.2 \$ 621.3 7.4 10.2 17.9 188.0 229.8 174.2 1.1 628.6
+2014 2015 2016 2017 2018 2019 2020 (Labor Only) 2020- 2039 Total \$3.4 \$11.0 \$22.1 \$169.8 \$135.6 \$276.0 \$1.2 \$2.2 \$621.3

-H.III.
+III.
 PROJECT SCOPE

-The North-South Project scope includes the design, and construction of approximately 6360 miles of new pipeline from Adelanto to our Moreno pressure limiting station (Moreno PLS) and), upgrades to the compressor station in Adelanto, and approximately 31 miles of new pipeline from Moreno to Whitewater.
-SoCalGas and SDG&E utilized the assistance of a third party firm, TRC Companies, Inc. (TRC), specializing in engineering services and construction management to support development of the project scope and cost estimates for this application.
+The North-South Project scope includes the design, and construction of approximately 63 miles of new pipeline from Adelanto to our Moreno pressure limiting station (Moreno PLS) and upgrades to the compressor station in Adelanto.

-Based on the preliminary engineering and design work completed to date and the project experience of SoCalGas, SDG&E, and consultants TRC, the overall scope of work presented below is feasible and constructible.
-SoCalGas and SDG&E have evaluated this proposed project scope against other possible project alternatives, as discussed in the updated testimony of Ms.

-MarelliMusich and Mr. Bisi.
-High-level cost estimates for two of the most feasible project alternatives are presented in Section VIV below.
+Based on the preliminary engineering and design work completed to date and the project experience of SoCalGas, SDG&E, and consultants, the overall scope of work presented below is feasible and constructible.
+SoCalGas and SDG&E have evaluated this proposed project scope against other possible project alternatives, as discussed in the updated testimony of Ms. Marelli and Mr. Bisi.
+High-level cost estimates for two of the most feasible project alternatives are presented in Section VI below.

 This project is anticipated to require an extensive environmental review and involve monitoring and mitigation activities throughout the construction phase.
-For purposes of determining the environmental activities and costs associated with this project, SoCalGas and SDG&E assume that the project iswill be subject to the requirements of the National Environmental Policy Act and the California Environmental Quality Act as well as discretionary permits from various federal, state and local agencies.
+For purposes of determining the environmental activities and costs associated with this project, SoCalGas and SDG&E assume that the project is subject to the requirements of the National Environmental Policy Act and the California Environmental Quality Act as well as permits from various federal, state and local agencies.